Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: : Deep Learning to Find Rewrite Rule Sequences

 Multi-head attention allows for the different heads to learn different aspects of the data.
 For our problem of program equivalence, the model is trained to produce correct rewrite rules and hence all of the learnable functions are learning representations useful for this task.
 To illustrate, one of the heads may tend to build a representation for addition and subtraction of vectors, while another head might build a representation for multiplication and division of scalars.
 What the heads learn is not constrained by the architecture, so the true meaning of the heads at each layer is not easily decipherable, but multi-head attention has been shown by others and by our own ablation studies to be valuable.

-Figure~\ref{fig:Transformer} identifies 'N layers' for both the encoder on the left (which encodes the input programs to an intermediate representation) and the decoder on the right (which decodes the representation to produce the rewrite rule output).
-The 'N layer encoder' is using self-attention in which the information processed by a given layer is provided by the layer below.
-A similar situation holds for the 'N layer decoder', however the $H$ connection from the encoder layers to the decoder layers allows the decoder to process information from the decoder and encoder.
-The transformer model we employ also includes residual and feed-forward sublayers and a full description of the interactions within the model can be read in the work by Vaswani, \etal \cite{vaswani2017attention}.
+Figure~\ref{fig:Transformer} shows the architecture with multiple layers for both the encoder on the left (which encodes the input programs to an intermediate representation -- an embedding) and the decoder on the right (which decodes the representation to produce the rewrite rule output).
+The multiple layer encoder is using self-attention in which the information processed by a given layer is provided by the layer below.
+A similar situation holds for the multiple layer decoder, however the $H$ connection from the encoder layers to the decoder layers allows the decoder to process information from both the decoder and encoder.
+The transformer model we employ also includes residual and feed-forward sublayers and a full description of the interactions within the model can be read in the work by Vaswani \etal \cite{vaswani2017attention}.
 We used the Adam optimizer \cite{kingma2015adam} to adjust the weights in the network based on the loss function between the target token expected in the training sample and the result produced by the current network.

 The intermediate representation $H$ encodes the complex representations for each token of the input, in our case a pair of programs.
 The decoder model will generate a first output token based on $H$ and then generate subsequent tokens based on $H$ and the previously output tokens.
 The Softmax function normalizes the output of the final decoder layer to a probability distribution: